Volume 46 - Issue 1

 What is Peter indicating by applying “royal priesthood” to the church?
 “This means both that they are a priesthood and that they belong to the king.
 In the ancient world it was not unusual for the king to have his own group of priests.
 In our writing surely the kingdom of God is referred to, which indicates that they serve, not the earthly cult of Israel or any other such cult, but that which belongs to the inbreaking kingdom whose king is Christ.
 Their priestly duties have already been indicated in 2:5, namely, the offering of spiritual sacrifices.
 The priest has the privilege of serving in the presence of the deity, of ‘coming near’ where no one else dares (cf. Heb.
 9:1–10:25).
 Thus together the words indicate the privileged position of the Christians before God: belonging to the king and in the presence of God.”
 Peter H. Davids, The First Epistle of Peter, NICNT (Grand Rapids: Eerdmans, 1990), 91–92.

-Scott MacDonald serves as the academic dean and a lecturer at the Baptist Theological Seminary of Zambia in partnership with the International Mission Board.
+Scott D. MacDonald serves as academic dean and an instructor of theology and New Testament studies with the Baptist Theological Seminary of Zambia in partnership with the International Mission Board.

 Other Articles in this Issue